kranzky/insoluble/folly.md

 "Well, that's a crazy story," Tray roared with laughter, leaning against the wall as he explained, "She's actually your long-lost twin sister!"

-dialogue;4: "Any progress, Rob?"
-Dan asked, still reeling from the revelation about his twin sister.
-The team had split up to explore the Steer Hotel further and get a better sense of its weaknesses and potential value, and Rob had been assigned to survey the basement.

-exposition;6:ROB REPORTS BASEMENT FLOODED WATER

-Rob reported back, "The basement is flooded with water."

-dialogue;8:CHRISTOPHER SUGGESTS PUMPING WATER OUT

-Christopher suggested, "We could try pumping the water out."

-exposition;6:DAN AGREES PLAN BASEMENT

-Dan agreed, knowing that clearing the basement was essential to their mission.

-dialogue;9:ASKS TRAY KNOWLEDGE TWIN SISTER

-Dan turned to Tray and asked, "Do you know anything more about my twin sister?"

-exposition;7:TRAY REVEALS LIMITED INFORMATION

-Tray revealed that his knowledge was limited, but he promised to help Dan uncover more information.

-dialogue;5:THANKS TRAY SINCERELY

-"Thanks, Tray," Dan said sincerely, grateful for the support.

-Exposition;5:Dan paced, thinking.

-Dialogue;12:"I reckon we better snap to it," Dan said.

-Exposition;6:He took a step.

-Dialogue;4:"Agreed."

-Exposition;5:They moved forward.

-"Rob, Dan, raise," Christopher said, pondering their next move.
-"Sorry, but I think we need to seek out Angela instantly," Dan declared, expressing his sudden desire to find his long-lost sister.

-Leaves hanging onwards, hope scrambled.

 Dan enters the old magazine shop, which had once faced triumph but now lay in desolation.
 He regards the milky tiles, a symbol of the once-dashing climax of the business.
 With a cackle, he realizes his concentration on the shop's history is merely a distraction from his soul's true desire - to find Angela.

 As Dan examined the remains of the old magazine shop, he noticed patterns that seemed to exist in the wooden structure, as if they were trying to form a hidden message or document.